artefactual/atom-docs/dev-manual/api/api-intro.rst

 with each request.
 These keys are generated in AtoM, and are associated with a user account - this maintains a chain of custody and responsibility.
-Only an :term:`administrator` has the proper :term:`permissions <access privilege>` to generate an API Key; however, admins can generate a key for any other user in the system.
+Only an :term:`administrator` has the proper :term:`permissions <access privilege>` to generate an API Key; however, admins can generate a key associated with any user account.

 .. _api-intro-auth-key: